Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 One useful trick to solve that is this: `sleep 300 && ./install.sh`.
 With that, you will have a 300s window where you can disconnect the PCB and put it in the dock.
 The command will keep running.

-On this robot, the miio cloudKey seems to only bbe stored in secure storage which broke cloud communication with Valetudo.
+On this robot, the miio cloudKey seems to only be stored in secure storage which broke cloud communication with Valetudo.
 Here's a one-liner to fix that:
 `mount -o remount,rw /mnt/private && printf "%s" "$(dreame_release.na -c 7 | awk -F' = ' '/MI_KEY/{print $2}')" > "/mnt/private/ULI/factory/key.txt" && mount -o remount,ro /mnt/private`